FreeYourSoul/FiL/README.md

 _Notes:_

 - It is possible to compose commands with sub_command thanks to the method `add_sub_command`
-- Utility function to automatically add recurrent type of options exists:
+- Utility function to automatically add a recurrent type of options exists:

 ```c++
 /**